 Section 2.4 (Cessation of Membership)

-A DPCA member may resign from the DPCA by written notice to the International Chair, and such resignation shall be effective immediately;
+A DPCA Member may resign from the DPCA by written notice to the International Chair, and such resignation shall be effective immediately;

-A DPCA member who (i) ceases to have his or her principal residence abroad or (ii) has missed three (3) consecutive meetings of the DPCA shall be deemed to have resigned from the DPCA, including from any DPCA office under Section 2.2 above; provided, however, that a meeting attended in person by the Chair, Vice Chair, or Voting Representative of the Country Committee, or proxy holder from the same Country Committee, shall for these purposes also be considered as attended by the Chair, Vice Chair, or Voting Representative as the case may be;
+A DPCA Member who (i) ceases to have his or her principal residence abroad or (ii) has missed three (3) consecutive meetings of the DPCA shall be deemed to have resigned from the DPCA, including from any DPCA office under Section 2.2 above; provided, however, that a meeting attended in person by the Chair, Vice Chair, or Voting Representative of the Country Committee, or proxy holder from the same Country Committee, shall for these purposes also be considered as attended by the Chair, Vice Chair, or Voting Representative as the case may be;

-After notice and opportunity for hearing and upon grounds found by the DPCA to constitute good and sufficient cause, it may remove a DPCA member by a two-thirds (2/3rds) vote.
+After notice and opportunity for hearing and upon grounds found by the DPCA to constitute good and sufficient cause, it may remove a DPCA Member by a two-thirds (2/3rds) vote.
 The Executive Committee shall adopt such rules of procedure as it deems necessary to ensure that the removal hearing is conducted in a fair manner.

 Article Three: Meetings